-To date, foreign judgments rendered from the following countries can or are very likely to be recognized and enforced in China.
+To date, foreign judgments rendered from the following jurisdictions can or are very likely to be recognized and enforced in China.

 i.
-France, Italy, Spain, Russia, Vietnam, UAE, Poland, Mongolia, Romania, Belarus, Ukraine, Cuba, Egypt, Bulgaria, Turkey, Kazakhstan, Cyprus, Greece, Hungary, Kyrgyzstan, Uzbekistan, Tajikistan, Morocco, Tunisia, Laos, Lithuania, North Korea, Kuwait, Brazil, Argentina, Peru, Algeria, Bosnia and Herzegovina: these countries have concluded bilateral treaties with China.
+France, Italy, Spain, Russia, Vietnam, the UAE, Poland, Mongolia, Romania, Belarus, Ukraine, Cuba, Egypt, Bulgaria, Turkey, Kazakhstan, Cyprus, Greece, Hungary, Kyrgyzstan, Uzbekistan, Tajikistan, Morocco, Tunisia, Laos, Lithuania, North Korea, Kuwait, Brazil, Argentina, Peru, Algeria, Bosnia, and Herzegovina: these countries have concluded bilateral treaties with China.

 ii.
 The US, Germany, Singapore and South Korea: judgments rendered in these countries have already been recognized in China based on reciprocity.

 iii.
-Australia, Canada, the Netherlands, the British Virgin Islands, and perhaps, the U.K. (to be confirmed): these countries have recognized Chinese judgments and are waiting for China to confirm the reciprocity in future cases.
+Australia, Canada, the Netherlands, the British Virgin Islands, and perhaps, the UK (to be confirmed): these countries and regions have recognized Chinese judgments and are waiting for China to confirm the reciprocity in future cases.

-Contributors of China Justice Observer (CJO)（Guodong Du, Meng Yu, Yahan Wang, etc.）maintains their focus on this field, and endeavors to share updates on the latest developments with the international community.
+Contributors of China Justice Observer (CJO)（Guodong Du, Meng Yu, Yahan Wang, Béligh Elbalti, etc.）maintain their focus on this field, and endeavor to share updates on the latest developments with the international community.
 In addition, Guodong Du and Meng Yu lead a team of attorneys from multiple Chinese law firms, providing legal services in recognition and enforcement of foreign judgments.